After inserting the survfit{survival}

 Segment annotation short version

-Note that the option segment.confint = FALSE
+setting segment.confint = FALSE

-for two arms.
+Examples for two arms:

 surv.plot(fit.lung.arm.m,